You may or may not receive treatment for

 hepatitis C find out that they already have long-term, chronic infection.

-your blood tests and liver biopsy show that you have chronic infection but no
+your blood tests and liver biopsy show that you have a chronic infection but no

 Whether or not you take medicines to treat